abstratt/cloudfier-maven-plugin/README.md

 #### cloudfier-maven-plugin:generate

-Generates code from a project currently deployed at a Cloudfier server.
+Generates code locally from a project currently deployed at a Cloudfier server.

 Parameters:
 - kirra.uri - the URI of the Cloudfier server (defaults to "http://develop.cloudfier.com")